Sanitary Sewer Rehabilitation

 You do not need to be home while this work occurs.
 All the work is done by the outside cleanout and the city's sanitary sewer main.
 If access is needed, a city representative will contact you.
 The contractor will start work at 7 a.m. and stop by 5 p.m.
 Monday through Friday, weather permitting.

-The contractor will inform you when the work is finished, either verbally or by leaving written notification.
+The contractor will inform you when the work is finished, either verbally or by leaving a written notification.

 Restoration